stevenrskelton/stevenrskelton.github.io/_posts/2013-08-03-finagle-query-cache-with-guava.md

 }
 ```

 As a final note, an assumption has been made that the `Array[Byte]` is encoded `TBinaryProtocol`.
 Alternativily, a `TProtocolFactory` could have been supplied in the `AbstractCacheFilter` constructor, and fields such as `SeqId` could be obtained by calling `readMessageBegin`.
-This alternative approach is revisited later in {% link _posts/2013-08-13-thrift-client-side-caching-to-speed-up-unit-tests.md %}.
+This alternative approach is revisited later in {% post_link 2013-08-13-thrift-client-side-caching-to-speed-up-unit-tests %}.

 {%
   include downloadsources.html